Bell Homestead National Historic Site: History

 The Bell Homestead period began with the arrival of the Bell family in the summer of 1870 from their native Scotland, where two of their sons had died of tuberculosis and their middle son, Alexander Graham Bell, was additionally stricken and being consumed by disease.
 The Bell Homestead complex in the present day consists of several buildings with their own origins.
 The principal building at the site is Alexander Melville Bell's farmhouse, Melville House, along with its related greenhouse conservatory, outbuildings and fruit orchard.
 The farmhouse and its farmland were acquired for preservation as a museum in 1909.
 The Henderson Home, which had served as Canada's first telephone business office in downtown Brantford, was later moved to the site in 1969 and renovated extensively in 1970, to convert it into a separate telephone museum under the principal sponsorship of the county's largest telephone carrier, Bell Canada.
 As well, a tea house, a visitor reception centre with a mini audio-video theatre and related facilities were also added to the homestead to accommodate visitors and tour groups.
+The Tutelo migrated to the Six Nations Reserve after their 1753 adoption into the Cayuga.
+Their longhouse was across the street from the Bell Homestead.